 Big Data Clusters are the future of SQL Server.
 I know, it’s complex.
 But this type of cutting-edge technology is how DBAs and data professionals in our field stay relevant, and I’m here to help with that.

-Be sure to sign up for my newsletter to receive latest posts and videos directly to your inbox.
+Be sure to sign up for my newsletter to receive the latest posts and videos directly to your inbox.
 In the meantime, you can download my session, “Big Data Clusters for the Absolute Beginner,” and learn more about Big Data Clusters with my “How To” articles.
 I also recommend checking out “SQL Server Big Data Clusters” (2nd edition) by Benjamin Weissman and Enrico van de Laar.
 I was the technical reviewer for this book, so I know for sure it’s accurate and full of helpful information.

 When I’m not working with SQL Server, I’m spending time with my wife and our three kids in our home in Virginia.